SimonLundell/Rust/README.md

 To reduce binary size, run strip <executable> .
 This will remove all symbols from the object file reducing it's size

 If you are using vscode. install extension rust-analyzer (and accept the language package it asks you to install together with it)

+To generate documents for your project, dependencies etc. run "cargo doc" .
+Output stored in project/target.
+Open docs with "cargo doc --open"